Breaking of a floating particle raft by water waves: Breaking of a floating particle raft

 As the edges of the raft are not constrained to stay at the same $x$ location during the wave propagation and are free to move along the $x$ direction, we neglect the contribution of stretching along the $x$ axis and we try now to study with further details the breaking by bending.

 We consider the case where the elastic raft follow the deformation of the free-surface due to the wave propagation.
 As the raft is not constrained along the $x$ axis, its length is supposed constant and we neglect first the stretching.
-However, when the raft adopts a sinusoidal shape, it becomes subjected to a flexural strain, that leads to breaking by bending.
+However, when the raft adopts a sinusoidal shape, it becomes subjected to a flexural strain, which leads to breaking by bending.
 Note that for sea ice breaking by oceanic waves, bending effects are assumed to be the main mechanism of fracture~\cite{dumont2011wave,voermans2020experimental}.
 In this bending dominated scenario and according to the thin plate theory~\cite{LandauElasticity}, the components of the stress tensor read:

-with $E$ the Young modulus of the raft and $\nu$ its Poisson coefficient. $z$ is the vertical component along the thickness of the raft, which is $0$ in the middle plane of the raft.
+with $E$ the Young's modulus of the raft and $\nu$ its Poisson coefficient. $z$ is the vertical component along the thickness of the raft, which is $0$ in the middle plane of the raft.
 As we aim to evaluate the maximal stress, we replace $z$ by $e/2$, because the stress is maximal at the bottom and top boundaries of the raft.\\ We seek to determine where the fractures will occur and which mode of fracture is selected between opening and shearing.
 Consider a fracture whose normal $\mathbf{n}$ makes an angle $\phi$ with the $x$ axis (see Fig.~\ref{schemafrac}).
-The stress on this fracture reads~\cite{OswaldBook}:
+The stress on this fracture reads~\cite{OswaldBook}{, where $ {\mathbf{e}_x}$ and $ {\mathbf{e}_y}$ are the base unit vectors}:

 Then, one can deduce the normal component to the fracture:

 and the tangential component:

 whose norm is: